Codecademy/docs/content/uiux/user-pain-points/user-pain-points.md

 - 'paths/front-end-engineer-career-path'
 ---

-**User pain points** are areas of difficulty or frustration a user encounters when using a website or program that make the experience undesirable.
-User pain points can be minor inconveinences to major issues preventing users from accessing the product or service entirely.
-Identifying and resolving these issues is a crucial part of web development and should be considered throughout any project.
-Pain points are commonly described in three levels with four types at each level
+**User Pain Points** are areas of difficulty or frustration for a user when using a product that makes the experience undesirable.
+These can be minor inconveniences or issues preventing users from accessing the product or service entirely.
+User Pain Points can also be difficulties users face with their daily tasks.
+Such problems are identified at the beginning of the product development process, to build user-centric solutions.
+They can be identified through User Research within the User Experience (UX) design process.

+User Pain Points within existing applications are commonly described in three levels with four types at each level given below.

 ## Pain Point Levels